tommekevda/radarr-sonarr-jellyfin-notifier/README.md

 - Radarr/Sonarr should send custom headers: `X-Jellyfin-Url` (your Jellyfin server URL) and `X-Jellyfin-Api-Key` (your Jellyfin API key).
 - Upon receiving a Radarr or Sonarr event, the app triggers a refresh on the Jellyfin library by calling the Jellyfin API.
 - Optionally, you can target specific libraries by sending:
-  - `X-Jellyfin-Library-Ids`: comma-separated Jellyfin library `ItemId` values, **or**
+  - `X-Jellyfin-Library-Ids`: comma-separated Jellyfin library `ItemId` values.
   - `X-Jellyfin-Collection-Types`: comma-separated library `CollectionType` values (e.g. `movies,tvshows,music,boxsets`), which are resolved to matching libraries.
-  - If both headers are absent, all libraries are refreshed.
-If both are present, `X-Jellyfin-Library-Ids` takes precedence.
+  - You can combine both headers; duplicates are ignored.
+If both headers are absent, all libraries are refreshed.

 ## Flask Application